jhong40/eksworkshop/Beginner.md

 kubectl -n kube-system rollout status deployment ebs-csi-controller
 ```
 #### Define Storage Class
+Dynamic Volume Provisioning allows storage volumes to be created on-demand.
+StorageClass should be pre-created to define which provisioner should be used and what parameters should be passed when dynamic provisioning is invoked.
 ```
 cat << EoF > ${HOME}/environment/ebs_statefulset/mysql-storageclass.yaml
 kind: StorageClass